 A Force directed layout is a rendering of a physics simulation in which each node pushes away from other nodes while edges pull the nodes together.
-There is no intrinsic meaning to node position or edge length in the Force layout.
-Rather, it is designed to result in a graph that is visually pleasing and reasonably easy to navigate.
+There is no intrinsic meaning to node position or edge length in a force-directed layout.
+Rather, the rendering is designed to result in a graph that is visually pleasing and reasonably easy to navigate.

 Adjust force layout parameters for the entire graph, and restore default settings.

 Randomize node positions for all or part of the graph.

 Temporarily disable force layout for all or part the graph.